Top

 My hope is that you can see with a different vision – that junk isn’t really junk, but #trashure that needs new life.
 No, we all may not have vision built-in, but we can try to think outside the trash.
 Making our house our home can be fun!

-Up next is Furniture Fixer Upper time!
-This is my project piece because my partner in crime, JC, shouldn’t have brought it home.
-Or should he?
+Up next is this project piece because someone shouldn’t have brought it home.
+Or should they?
 See HERE!

 Before you go, be sure to sign up for my newsletter.
 Until next time!